 Carolina Amateur Diplomats began as a local Charlotte-area Diplomacy club in 1984.
 A group of friends at Independence High

 School played Risk on a regular basis, but tired of the luck element of the game.
-One of the original CADs, Frank Tate, remembered some game his father had taught him called Diplomacy.
+One of the original CADs, Frank Tate (now

+a Brigadier General believe it or not), remembered some game his father had taught him called Diplomacy.
+After ransacking

-and anchors set of Diplomacy from a local game store.
+of Diplomacy from a local game store.

-For more than two years after that, a group of about 40 gamers
+For more than two years after that, a group of about 40 gamers in all played

-acumen during this period, and in 1986 discovered the wider hobby.
+this period, and in 1986 discovered the wider hobby.

-After attending Dipcon 1986 at Marycon in Fredricksburg,
+After attending Dipcon 1986 at Marycon in Fredricksburg, VA,

-won Dipcon in 1987 (Madison, WI) and in 1988 (San Antonio, TX) to begin to make themselves known on the national scene.
+Dipcon in 1987 (Madison, WI) and in 1988 (San Antonio, TX) to begin to make themselves known on the national scene.

-days of FTF focus for Diplomacy in North Carolina.
+early days of FTF focus for Diplomacy in North Carolina.